HOW DOES TUGBOAT PRINTSHOP MAKE WOODCUT PRINTS?

 HOW LONG DOES IT TAKE TO MAKE A WOODCUT PRINT?

-Loose estimate, a print like "AMERICA THE BEAUTIFUL" took us roughly 4-6 months.
+As a loose estimate, a print like "AMERICA THE BEAUTIFUL" took roughly 4-6 months.